speveril/cozy/readme.md

 - RPGKit
     - Add Sell to shop
+    - Load CSS all at the beginning somehow so you don't get flashes of unstyled content when opening menus (css in config.json)
     - Add dialog box options -- yes/no, more complicated things
     - Add saving/loading games
     - Add scripted movement for entities in Scenes
     - Add scripted movement and wandering for entities on the map
-    - Load CSS all at the beginning somehow so you don't get flashes of unstyled content when opening menus
     - It'd be nice if the persistent stuff in map was easier to use in general
     - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
 - Reconcile File stuff